zmattis/University-of-Pittsburgh/README.md

 This is a repo containing nearly all of the projects I did as a Computer Engineering student at the University of Pittsburgh.
 Many of these projects covered fundamental topics that are critical for any coder, so I wanted to provide them as examples and possible starting points for any project.

-They are (generally) written in Java, C, or VHDL, and may be complete programs, or merely code snippets.
+They are (generally) written in Java, C, Python, or VHDL, and may be complete programs, or merely code snippets.

 ## Class and Project Information